KxSystems/ml/docs/utilities/metric.md

 .ml.tScoreEqual[sample1;sample2]
 ```

-Where

--   `sample1` and `sample2` are independent sample sets with equal variance and sample size

-returns their t-test score.
+Where `sample1` and `sample2` are independent sample sets with equal variance and sample size, returns their t-test score.

 ```q
 q)x:10+(-.5+avg each 0N 20#1000?1f)*sqrt 20*12 / ~N(10,1)